Mamluk Sultanate

 One such emir, Barquq, overthrew the sultan in 1382 and again in 1390, inaugurating Burji rule.
 Mamluk authority across the empire eroded under his successors due to foreign invasions, tribal rebellions, and natural disasters, and the state entered into a long period of financial distress.
 Under Sultan Barsbay, major efforts were taken to replenish the treasury, particularly monopolization of trade with Europe and tax expeditions into the countryside.
-He also managed to impose Mamluk authority further abroad, forcing Cyprus to submit in 1426.
+He also managed to impose Mamluk authority abroad, forcing Cyprus to submit in 1426.
 The sultanate stagnated after this.
 Sultan Qaitbay's long and competent reign ensured some stability, though it was marked by conflicts with the Ottomans.
-The last effective sultan was Qansuh al-Ghuri, whose reign was known for heavy-handed fiscal policies, attempted reforms of the military, and confrontations with the Portuguese in the Indian Ocean.
+The last effective sultan was Qansuh al-Ghuri, whose reign was known for heavy-handed fiscal policies, attempted military reforms, and confrontations with the Portuguese in the Indian Ocean.
 In 1516, he was killed in battle against Ottoman sultan Selim I, who subsequently conquered Egypt in 1517 and ended Mamluk rule.

-Under Mamluk rule, particularly under al-Nasir Muhammad, Cairo reached the peak of its size and wealth before the modern period, becoming one of the largest cities in the world at the time.
+Under Mamluk rule, Cairo reached the peak of its size and wealth before the modern period, becoming one of the largest cities in the world at the time.
 The sultanate's economy was primarily agrarian, but its geographic position also placed it at the center of trade between Europe and the Indian Ocean.
 The Mamluks themselves relied on the iqta' system to provide revenues.
 They were also major patrons of art and architecture: inlaid metalwork, enameled glass, and illuminated Qur'an manuscripts were among the high points of art, while Mamluk architecture still makes up much of the fabric of historic Cairo today and is found throughout their former domains.

 Name

 The 'Mamluk Sultanate' is a modern historiographical term.
-Arabic sources for the period of the Bahri Mamluks refer to the dynasty as the 'State of the Turks' (Dawlat al-Atrak or Dawlat al-Turk) or 'State of Turkey' (al-Dawla al-Turkiyya).
+Arabic sources throughout the Mamluk period, especially during the Bahri regime, referred to the state as Dawlat al-Atrak, Dawlat al-Turk, or al-Dawla al-Turkiyya, meaning 'State of the Turks'.
 During Burji rule, it was also referred to as the 'State of the Circassians' (Dawlat al-Jarakisa).
-These names emphasized the ethnic origin of the rulers and Mamluk writers did not explicitly highlight their status as slaves, except on rare occasions during the Circassian period.
+These names emphasized the ethnic origin of the rulers, and Mamluk writers did not explicitly highlight their status as slaves, except on rare occasions during the Circassian period.